 Without any doubt, registering your allergy issues within a health app will help you improve your well-being.
 Upon identifying potential allergens, you will find it easier to avoid or minimize exposure.
 Moreover, you can record the remedies prescribed for allergies, such as Claritin, Allegra or Zyrtec.
 You can organize a schedule for taking your medication, as well as reminders to ensure the necessary adherence.
 (R)

 Based on the symptoms you enter within the application, a monthly record will be issued.
-This is quite useful for future visits to the doctor, as it contains information on allergy-related manifestations, treatments taken and outcome.
+This is quite useful for future visits to the doctor, as it contains information on allergy-related manifestations, treatments taken and outcomes.
 These reports can be easily shared with the doctor, so that you can adjust the treatment plan accordingly and minimize the effects of your allergies.

 Mold, for example, is a common allergen.
 The CareClinic health app can be used as a mold allergy tracker, and you can use the generated reports to show your doctor how the treatment prescribed worked.
-From another perspective, you can use the application to record the best solutions for getting rid of the root problem – the mold.
+From another perspective, you can use the application to record the best solutions for getting rid of the root problem – mold.

 Similar to the Visionary allergy tracker, CareClinic can be used to stay in compliance with your allergy shots.
 You can rely on the application to set up reminders with regard to upcoming injections, as well as to record your entire injection history.
 The immunologist will then find it easier to provide specialized assistance in case of various allergies.